iamdylanmj/Result-Analysis-Card-HTML-and-CSS/README.md

 This project is a simple web application that displays a user's test result and a summary of their scores in different categories.
 It demonstrates responsive design using media queries to ensure proper rendering on various screen sizes.

+## Demo
+You can view the live demo of the result summery component [here](https://iamdylanmj.github.io/Result-Analysis-Card-HTML-and-CSS/)

 ## Technologies Used

 <!-- List the technologies and libraries used in your project -->